-Contact Hours/ Week : 3(L)+0(T)+2(P) Credits: 4.0
+Contact Hours/ Week : 3(L)+0(T)+2(P) Credits : 4.0

 Total Lecture Hours : 39 CIE Marks : 50

 Total Tutorial Hours : 00 SEE Marks : 50

-Total Practical Hours : 26 Exam Hours: 3
+Total Practical Hours : 26 Exam Hours : 3

-Course Type : Integrated Course Code: PHYM
+Course Type : Integrated Course Code : PHYM

 - To study the elastic properties of materials and failures of engineering materials - To comprehend theoretical background of laser, the working of He-Ne laser and applications of laser.
-Also, study the nature of propagation of light in optical fiber, reasons for the fiber loss and optical fiber application. - To understand the types of oscillation, shock waves & its generation, and applications. - To Study the acoustics buildings and the essentials of radiometry and photometry. - To understand the various relevant material characterization techniques.
+Also, study the nature of propagation of light in optical fiber, reasons for the fiber loss and optical fiber application. - To understand the types of oscillation, shock waves & its generation, and applications. - To know the thermal properties of materials and their applications relevant to engineering. - To understand the various relevant material characterization techniques.

-ELASTICITY 08 Hrs
+ELASTICITY

 Introduction, Elastic materials (qualitative).
 Hooke's law, Stress-Strain curve, Stress hardening and softening.
 Elastic Moduli, Poisson's ratio and its limiting values.
-Relation between Young's modulus (Y), rigidity modulus (n), bulk modulus (K) and Poisson's ratio (σ) (with derivation), Beams, bending moment and expression for bending moment (No derivation), Cantilever, derivation of expression of Young's modulus of a beam, experimental determination of Young's modulus by single cantilever method, I section girder and their engineering applications, Failures of engineering materials - ductile fracture, brittle fracture, stress concentration, fatigue and factors affecting fatigue (only qualitative explanation).
+Relation between Young's modulus (Y), rigidity modulus (n), bulk modulus (K) and Poisson's ratio ( $\sigma$ ) (with derivation), Beams, bending moment and expression for bending moment (No derivation), Cantilever, derivation of expression of Young's modulus of a beam, experimental determination of Young's modulus by single cantilever method, I section girder and their engineering applications, Failures of engineering materials - ductile fracture, brittle fracture, stress concentration, fatigue and factors affecting fatigue (only qualitative explanation).
 Numerical problems.